Introduction:

 - Submit an application through the university's admissions portal.

-- Provide academic transcripts, letters of recommendation, and a statement of purpose.
+- Provide academic transcripts, letters of recommendation, and a statement of purpose emphasizing research interests in Chinese literature, language, or cultural studies.

 - Participate in interviews or submit writing samples as required by the institution.